openstack/storlets/doc/source/usecases/usecase_secondary_storage.rst

-Queriable "Secondary Storage" Data
+Queryable "Secondary Storage" Data
 ==================================
 It is said that the primary use case for object stores is to serve as secondary storage.
 With the increasing amount of data being gathered and analysed (have someone said IoT?) much of this data will make it to secondary storage.

-Being kept on secondary storage does not mean that the data does not need to be queriable anymore: A recent identified trend may be searched for in older data that was moved to secondary storage.
+Being kept on secondary storage does not mean that the data does not need to be queryable anymore: A recent identified trend may be searched for in older data that was moved to secondary storage.
 Storlets allow an efficient and simple querying of data that resides in Swift.